Free Shipping on Orders $30+

 Image of a dog named Duke rescued by the owners of Neater Pets

 For Duke, the third time wasn't a charm.
-We're not exactly sure what Duke did back in 2006 on that two-hour drive from Philadelphia to Baltimore to convince his new owners that he was more than they had bargained for.
+We're not sure what Duke did during that two-hour drive from Philadelphia to Baltimore in 2006 to convince his new owners that he was more than they had bargained for.
 Whatever he did, it was convincing.
-Duke was only two years old when his third attempt at finding a happy home failed (the couple from Baltimore returned him to the rescue shelter for German Wirehaired Pointers without ever getting him out of their car).
-Luckily for Duke and for us, we came along soon thereafter, and Duke finally had a home.
+Duke was only two years old when his third attempt at finding a happy home failed.
+Luckily for Duke and us, we came along soon thereafter, and Duke finally had a home.

 Image of a dog named Beau rescued by Katie who works for Neater Pets

-A couple in Virginia had Beau’s Mom and Dad, both were Great Pyrenees.
+A couple in Virginia had Beau’s mom and Dad, both of whom were Great Pyrenees.
 The mom got pregnant and had 11 puppies.
-After giving birth on November 11th, 2017, she got extremely sick and the couple surrendered her and all her puppies to a shelter.
-The mom was so sick she could not nurse her puppies and they thought she wouldn’t make it.
-She did survive after intense vet care but the puppies were divided up and transported to foster care since they needed full time attention.
+After giving birth on November 11th, 2017, she got extremely sick, and the couple surrendered her and all her puppies to a shelter.
+The mom was so ill she could not nurse her puppies, and they thought she wouldn’t make it.
+She did survive after receiving intense vet care, but the puppies were divided up and transported to foster care since they needed full-time attention.

 I was at a Pet Expo when I saw the puppies for the first time.
-We weren’t in the market to get another dog just yet, but who could resist this fluff ball.
-He looks like a baby polar bear and is as cute and sweet as can be. - Kate
+We weren’t in the market to get another dog just yet, but who could resist this fluffball?
+He looks like a baby polar bear and is as cute and sweet as can be. - Katie

 Image of a dog named Moose rescued by the owners of Neater Pets

-Moose was about 6 months old when one day he started acting weird when he was eating.
+Moose was about 6 months old when one day he started acting weird while he was eating.
 We couldn’t figure out what he was trying to do.
 At first, we thought he might be having a seizure as his head was bobbing up and down.
-Well it wasn’t a seizure (thank goodness), all it was, was Moose trying to figure out how to throw water on his food from his water bowl– wow what a mess he started to make.
+Well, it wasn’t a seizure (thank goodness); it was Moose trying to bury his food with water from his water bowl – wow, what a mess he made.

-Even if his food is soaking wet he will still splash his entire water bowl into the food bowl, overflowing the bowl with food and water.
-Did we just rescue another perfect Neater Feeder Dog or what?
+Even if his food is soaking wet, he will still splash his entire water bowl into the food bowl, overflowing it with food and water.
+Did we rescue another perfect Neater Feeder Dog or what?
 We were about to make a new Neater Feeder video - and we realized we had just adopted a Neater Feeder superstar.
-You can enjoy watching Moose preparing dinner or as we call it “saucing” his food for himself and his siblings in the Neater Feeder video on this website.
+You can enjoy watching Moose preparing dinner, or as we call it, “saucing” his food for himself and his siblings in the Neater Feeder video on this website.
 Some things are just meant to be….. - Jackie

 Image of a dog named Millie rescued by Taylor who works for Neater Pets